Avarel/Kaiper/README.md

 |`<=`|Less than or equal to|`a <= b`|

 ###### List and Ranges Operators `array`
-Though ranges are of a different prototype, `range`, it is recommended that
+Though ranges are of a different type, `range`, it is recommended that
     ranges are wrapped into a array using `[range]` syntax.

 |Symbol|Description|Example|